Outemu Ocean vs. Everglide Tourmaline Blue

 Overview

 The Outemu Ocean and the Everglide Tourmaline Blue are two popular mechanical keyboard switches with distinct characteristics.
 The Ocean is a tactile switch known for its unique design and feel, while the Tourmaline Blue is a linear switch loved for its deep and thocky sound profile.
-The Ocean offers a satisfying tactile feedback with each keystroke, ideal for those who prefer a more pronounced typing experience.
+The Ocean offers satisfying tactile feedback with each keystroke, ideal for those who prefer a more pronounced typing experience.
 In contrast, the Tourmaline Blue provides a smooth and consistent feel due to its linear design, making it popular among users who prioritize a quiet and seamless typing experience.
-While the Ocean is categorized as [], the Tourmaline Blue is categorized as ['Buttery', 'Easy-to-press', 'Mild', 'Neutral'].
-Both switches have their own advantages and reasons why you would want to choose them, however, let's dive in a bit deeper beyond generalities so you can best decide on the best switch for you.
+While the Ocean is categorized as tactile, the Tourmaline Blue is categorized as buttery, easy to press, mild, and neutral.
+Both switches have their own advantages and reasons why you might choose them.
+However, let's dive a bit deeper beyond generalities so you can best decide on the right switch for you.

 By the numbers